ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 It's also possible to use a customer root key from another account.
 In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service that is using an encryption key.
 This deployment pattern allows to centrally manage encryption keys for all corporate accounts.
 For more information, see [Encryption key management](/docs/solution-tutorials?topic=solution-tutorials-resource-sharing#resource-sharing-security-kms).

-Configure all required [service-to-service authorizations](/docs/vpc?topic=vpc-block-s2s-auth) between Cloud Block Storage (source service) and {{site.data.keyword.keymanagementserviceshort}} (target service) instance that holds the customer root key.
+Configure all required [service-to-service authorizations](/docs/vpc?topic=vpc-block-s2s-auth) between Cloud Block Storage (source service) and the KMS instance (target service) that holds the customer root key.
+If you're provisioning volumes with a CRK of another account, contact that account's administrator for the CRN of the root key that is being shared.
 If you're provisioning an instance with a custom image, you also need to authorize between Image Service for VPC (source service) and {{site.data.keyword.cos_full}} (target service).
-If you're provisioning volumes with a CRK of another account, contact that account's administrator for the CRN of the root key that is being shared.
 {: requirement}

 ## Creating data volumes with customer-managed encryption in the console